frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/settings/session-defaults.md

 **Session Defaults are configurable default values set during user sessions.**

-For Example: Consider a scenario where you have 8 companies set up in your account and you have to set the 'Company' field every time while creating new Sales Order.
-This is a very time consuming problem when you have to deal with multiple Sales Orders.
+Consider a scenario where you have 8 companies set up in your account and you have to set the 'Company' field every time while creating a new Sales Order.
+This is a very time-consuming process when you have to deal with multiple Sales Orders daily.

-## How to Create Session Defaults
+## 1. How to Create Session Defaults

 ### 1.1 Set up the Session Default Settings